univention/univention-corporate-server/doc/manual/central-management-umc/umc.rst

-The module overview lists all the objects managed by this module. *Search* performs a search for a selection of important attributes (e.g., for user objects by first and last name, primary e-mail address, description, employee number and user name).
+The module overview lists all the objects managed by this module. *Search* performs a search for a selection of important attributes (e.g., for user objects by first and last name, primary email address, description, employee number and username).
 A wildcard search is also possible, e.g., ``m*``.

 Clicking on the :guilabel:`Advanced options` button (the filter icon) next to